RiverNorth Capital and Income Fund, Inc. (NYSE:RSF) Announces $0.14 Monthly Dividend

-RiverNorth Capital and Income Fund, Inc. (NYSE:RSF – Get Free Report) announced a monthly dividend on Tuesday, October 1st, NASDAQ reports.
-Shareholders of record on Tuesday, October 15th will be paid a dividend of 0.1398 per share on Thursday, October 31st.
-This represents a $1.68 annualized dividend and a yield of 10.82%.
-The ex-dividend date of this dividend is Tuesday, October 15th.
+RiverNorth Capital and Income Fund, Inc. (NYSE:RSF – Get Free Report) declared a monthly dividend on Friday, October 4th, Wall Street Journal reports.
+Shareholders of record on Friday, December 13th will be paid a dividend of 0.1398 per share on Tuesday, December 31st.
+This represents a $1.68 annualized dividend and a yield of 10.80%.
+The ex-dividend date of this dividend is Friday, December 13th.

-RiverNorth Capital and Income Fund has increased its dividend by an average of 25.2% annually over the last three years.
-RiverNorth Capital and Income Fund has a payout ratio of 93.3% meaning its dividend is currently covered by earnings, but may not be in the future if the company’s earnings tumble.
+RiverNorth Capital and Income Fund has increased its dividend payment by an average of 25.2% annually over the last three years.
+RiverNorth Capital and Income Fund has a dividend payout ratio of 93.3% meaning its dividend is currently covered by earnings, but may not be in the future if the company’s earnings fall.

 RiverNorth Capital and Income Fund Stock Performance